How I built this portfolio with Claude Code

 What Figma was actually used for

 Not much, honestly.
 Fonts, colors, some rough column structure.
-I didn't design the portfolio in Figma and then build it — that's not how it went.
+I did not design the portfolio in Figma and then build it.
 The design happened in the browser.

 What I did spend time on in Figma: picking a typeface pair, landing on the dark background with the off-white text color, and deciding that the layout should be full-width at the top and contained below.
-Those are fast decisions to make in Figma, and they'd be slower to iterate in code.
-So Figma earned its place for that — maybe an hour, two at most.
+Those are fast decisions to make in Figma, and they would be slower to iterate in code.
+So Figma earned its place for that, maybe an hour, two at most.

 Everything else happened directly in the editor, with Claude Code.